 VIX, the measure of S&P’s volatility has been fluctuating between 21 percentage points and 11 percentage points over the past year.
 This indicates an expected fluctuation of 3.175% to 6.062% over a 30-day period.

-Some might point to the new low on VIX as investors becoming increasingly complacent on the back of SP500’s good performance, and buying less stock options as insurance (hedging less) against potential losses.
+Some might point to the new low on VIX as investors becoming increasingly complacent on the back of SP500’s good performance, and buying fewer stock options as insurance (hedging less) against potential losses.
 This would be worrying for the market, as it would leave investors exposed to a crash.

 However, when viewed along with the falling put/call ratios, we can reasonably conclude that investors could be buying more call options instead of stock options to protect themselves against potential downsides.
 Demand for put and call options have been rising, as observed from CBOE’s Skew Index, which has recently reached a 15-year high.
 The index measures the curve of implied volatility across different strike prices, the higher the index, the higher investors are paying for options.
 If there weren’t people buying options, there would be no need for prices to rise.